Andrewodwyer/Star-academy/README.md

 ### Mapping

 - This is a three page design layout.
-On the home page, is a hero or background image of a classic starfox scene.
-Infront of this to the bottom of the screen is the information section.
-A short outline of the games concept.
-A call to action button "start" is lighlighted in yellow/orange under the game information.
 - The second page is the character/pilot selection page.
 When planning out this page on the figma wireframe, I knew I needed a longer layout.
 A large highlighted pilot image and info beside then, a selection bar containing the headshots of the pilots to choose from (5 choices) and the random computer selected image your opponent.
 To achive this layout I want with a scroll design.
 This scroll layout will be intuitive to the user and will make them feel at ease.
 At the end of the page after making your choice and seeing the computer pilot, the user sees a call to action, a “Let's get going” button.

 ![Pilot Section](documentation/images/pilot-select-mobile.png)